Battle of Carrhae: Aftermath

 The Battle of Carrhae was one of the first major battles between the Romans and Parthians.
-It was the victory that led Parthia to invade Syria and Armenia several times, with varying successes.
-Rome also realised that its legionaries could not effectively fight against Parthian cavalry.
+It was the victory that led Parthia to invade Syria and Armenia several times, with varying degrees of success.
+Rome also realised that its legionaries could not effectively fight against Parthian cavalry unsupported in open terrain.

-Gaius Cassius Longinus, a quaestor under Crassus, led approximately 10,000 surviving soldiers from the battlefield back to Syria, where he governed as a proquaestor for two years, defending Syria from 's further attacks.
+Gaius Cassius Longinus, a quaestor under Crassus, led approximately 10,000 surviving soldiers from the battlefield back to Syria.
+He continued to govern the province as a proquaestor for two more years, successfully defending it from further attacks by Orodes' son Pacorus.
+Cassius managed to resist the Parthian siege of his capital Antioch, and when Pacorus' army retreated home he ambushed them at Antigonea, leading to the death of the Parthian second-in-command Osaces.
 He received praise from Cicero for his victory.
 Cassius later played a key role in the conspiracy to assassinate Julius Caesar in 44 BC.

+Prisoners

-The 10,000 Roman prisoners of war appear to have been deported to Alexandria Margiana (Merv) near the Parthian Empire's northeastern border in 53 BC, where they reportedly married to local people.
-It has been hypothesized that some of them founded the Chinese city of Liqian after they had become soldiers for the Xiongnu during the Battle of Zhizhi against the Han dynasty, but that is disputed.
+The 10,000 Roman prisoners of war appear to have been deported to Alexandria Margiana (Merv) near the Parthian Empire's northeastern border in 53 BC, where they reportedly married local people.